thaliaarchi/notes/wspace/assembly/parsing.md

 `0b` prefix), octal (`0o`), or hexadecimal (`0x`).
 In decimal, leading zeros are forbidden, since 10 is not a power of 2, to avoid ambiguity in the number of leading zeros to use in binary.
-In binary, octal, and hexadecimal, a `0` after the prefix indicates that the rest of the number is encoded in binary, with each digit padded to a width of 1, 3, or 4 bits, respectively.
+In binary, octal, and hexadecimal, a `0` after the prefix indicates that the rest of the integer is encoded in binary, with each digit padded to a width of 1, 3, or 4 bits, respectively.
 The empty integer is represented as the literal `0b`.

 | Text   | Whitespace |
 | ------ | ---------- |